scuzzydude/asimov/asimov.md

 SOA give the artists tools to better judge his agent's performance in terms of income, career potential and legacy.
 Ultimately, an artist is independent of the SOA.
 Even if the artist loses majority control of the scootage, they can veto the choice of agents and always refuse work sourced from that agent.
 The trustee, who controls transactions of the SOA, can refuse trades to pledges it thinks are counter to the best interests of the artist.
 It should be written into the charter that the trustee can never refuse to trade scoot back to the artist.
 If an artist loses control of the SOA, there is always a path to gain it back, and if he or she has true genius potential, likely a pool of resources that could help in that process.
 Even it's only vanity potential, an artist can crowdsource their way back to control through his or her fanbase.

-It may seem incongruent to add Agency to scoot and still call the responsibility domain non-commercial.
+It may seem incongruent to add Agency to scoot, and still say the responsibility domain is exclusive of property.
 It does seem that way, but no property is held, the scoot is only a conduit, and that income is sampled for measurement, but only used for appreciation.
 Agency is a balance of genius against the commercial side of creative talent.
 Every actor ever interviewed says he choose the role for the material, and never the money.
 Scoot of Agency will measure the accuracy of those kinds of statements.

 Agents who provide better overall value than just the size of the checks the artists receive should do better than their peers.
 It forces agents to think bigger picture and long term when sourcing work.